garcia-nacho/garcia-nacho.github.io/_posts/Baehhh.md

 </code></pre>

 ## The decoder

-Now we need to write the decoder part of the VAE and the decoder model itself so we can sample the latent space.
-This part is a bit unusual if you compare with the encoder, since it doesn't contain the pipe operator <code>%>%</code>, the reason for that is that we need to initialize all layers independently to share them with their weights between the different models (Decoder, Encoder-Decoder).
-Another option would be to create independent models with the same arquitecture and transfer the weights from the trained Encoder-Decoder to the other model.
+Now we need to write the decoder part of the VAE in a way that we can use it to sample the latent space.
+To do this we share the layers between two models: the end-to-end VAE and the decoder itself, that is why this part might look a bit unusual if you compare it with the encoder, since it doesn't contain the pipe operator <code>%>%</code>.
+The reason for that is that we need to initialize all layers independently to be able to share them with their weights after training the model.
+Another way to do this is to create two independent models with the same architecture and transfer the weights from the trained end-to-end VAE to the decoder.
+{: style="text-align: justify"}

-We initialize the layers one by one and we bind them consecutiverly:
+Here is the code to do this.
+We initialize the layers one by one and then we bind them:
+{: style="text-align: justify"}
 <pre><code>
 #Initialization of layers